tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

 redbutton.click( setBrushColor(rainbow[0]) )
 {% endhighlight %}

 To reiterate: this is not real code.
 However, we will look at one such library (ControlP5) further into this lesson.
-What I wish to highlight here is that there's no need to detect where the mouse is when the event listeners are handling things for you.
-In this task, however, we are required to detect what button (if any) the mouse pointer is placed over when the left button is clicked.

-The approach here will be similar to that of the [four-square task]({% post_url 2018-07-01-processing.py_in_ten_lessons--03-_control_flow_and_randomness %}#four-square-task) in lesson 03, detecting where the pointer is and within which square that is located.
-Add the the global line and everything beneath it to your `mousePressed()` function:
+What I wish to highlight here is that there is no need to detect the mouse position when event listeners are handling things for you.
+As this sketch employs no such library, we will adopt a similar approach to that of the [four-square task]({% post_url 2018-07-01-processing.py_in_ten_lessons--03-_control_flow_and_randomness %}#four-square-task) (lesson 03); that is, detecting within which square a pointer is positioned.
+Overhaul your `mousePressed()` function.

 {% highlight py %}
 def mousePressed():